peacefulcraft-network/PCNEssentials/README.md

 This plugin is avaiable to download in the releases tab and you're welcome to use it on your sever, or fork this repository and make your own changes.

 ### Configuration Structure
+RTP ranges can be named whatever you wish.
+The range minimiums and maximiums can overlap.
 ```YAML
 nv:
   enabled: true     # Enable NV Command